-Completion of my remortgage has taken place for my property in Belton.
-Conveyancing was a necessary evil but I feel I should register my dissatisfaction about the lender.
+The formalities of my purchase has taken place for my property in Belton.
+Conveyancing was of an acceptable standard but I feel I should register my dissatisfaction about the lender.
 How do I make a complaint?

-Most lenders have complaints procedures.
-Your first port of call should be one of the lender’s branches or the Customer Services Department at head office.
-In most cases complaints to a lender are sorted out effectively and efficiently.
-If you feel the matter is not resolved you can write to Financial Ombudsman Service, South Quay Plaza, 183 Marsh Wall, London E14 9SR with full details of your complaint.
+Almost all lenders have complaints procedures.
+Your first point of contact should be one of the lender’s branches or the Customer Services Team at head office.
+In most cases complaints to a lender are sorted out very quickly.
+If you feel the matter is not resolved you can write to Financial Ombudsman Service, South Quay Plaza, 183 Marsh Wall, London E14 9SR who will take matters further.